-Now open the file uTasker\watchdog.c (in the VisualStudio project manager).
+Open the file uTasker\watchdog.c (in the VisualStudio project manager).
 Put your cursor on the call to retrigger the watchdog "fnRetriggerWatchdog()" and hit the F9 key (set a break point).
 Almost immediately the program will halt and you can use F11 to step into the hardware specific routine responsible for triggering the watchdog and in our case also toggling the port output.
-The routine performs a watchdog feed sequence and returns.
+The routine writes to the corresponding device registers and returns.
 Remove the breakpoint and let the simulated device run again using F5.